Skip to content

 You can improve prominent ears with otoplasty.

-By Dr. Walter Zamarian Jr. · Updated: 17/02/2026
+By Dr. Walter Zamarian Jr. · Updated: 15/04/2026

-Otoplasty: plastic surgery for prominent ears
+Otoplasty: ear surgery for prominent ear correction

 I use different techniques to reposition the ears closer to the head, resize them when necessary, or correct asymmetries, always reshaping the cartilage carefully to preserve a natural appearance — without that "stuck" ear look, which I consider an artificial result.
+International patients seeking cosmetic surgery abroad often value the technical planning, hospital structure and cost transparency that prominent ear correction offers at my clinic in Brazil.

 From what age?